A Priceless Heritage of Humanitarianism

 by Robert Strybel

-the general community.
+general community.
 Whatever is chosen, wide publicity is a key element.
-Every available opportunity to enhance public awareness of the Constitution of Mary 3rd, 1791 and its anniversary celebrations in all available
+Every available opportunity to enhance public awareness of the Constitution of Mary 3rd, 1791 and its anniversary celebrations in all available media.

 Poster Contest: This can be held instead of or in addition to the essay contest (above).
 Its subject can be a Polish historical or cultural personality, a Polish historic scene, landmark, landscape, symbol or patriotic theme.